-The Border Terrier is an intelligent breed of dog that is always ready to learn and besides, it is very energetic and loves working.
+The Border Terrier is an intelligent breed of dog that is always ready to learn, and besides, it is very energetic and loves working.
 Start training your Border Terrier puppy from the time you bring him home.
 Even at an early age of about eight weeks, he is capable of learning everything you teach him.

 They are considered to be very sensitive to noise, voice, and touch.
-Therefore, their training should involve the use of calm and gentle authoritative tone of voice.
-Always use your hands to compliment him whenever he does well as this will make him do it again even in the future.
+Therefore, their training should involve the use of a calm and gentle authoritative tone of voice.
+Always use your hands to compliment him whenever he does well as this will make him do it again, even in the future.

-Border terriers are very affectionate, sensitive and naïve but never stupid.
+Border terriers are very affectionate, sensitive, and naïve but never stupid.
 They also have very long memories and are not easy to forget what they have learned.
 Always be consistent with the commands you use for regular activities without any deviation.

 Never use any form of physical punishment while training your Terrier, this will make him timid and fearful.
 Instead, use active correction techniques such as ignoring any unwanted behavior and denying him any treats.
-Remember Border Terriers thrive well when offered constant, loving interaction with their owners.
+Remember, Border Terriers thrive well when offered constant, loving interaction with their owners.

 However, a Border is a more malleable dog among the other Terrier breeds.
 He has naturally been bred to run peacefully with foxhounds.
-Therefore, he can usually get along well with other dogs and does not show any signs of aggression towards them.
+Therefore, he can usually get along well with other dogs and does not show any signs of aggression toward them.

 The Border Terrier is a strong, active dog who loves to explore around.
-If you are looking for a part time dog or one to just keep in your kennel, then the Border is not your choice.
+If you are looking for a part-time dog or one to just keep in your kennel, then the Border is not your choice.
 They were bred to think for themselves which is the most endearing trait they have.